 - Fresh fruits in season are always delicious: apples, blueberries, strawberries, raspberries…

 - Other fruits that are never in season near us, but I'll use them at times: mangos, orange slices, grapes, pineapple.

 - I'll often mix in organic dried fruits like dried cherries or dried cranberries, especially in the winter.

-- Or try this: make homemade croutons from the bread ends that no one around here wants to eat!
-It's so easy: cut bread into cubes, toss in plenty of melted butter (and some herbs or garlic powder if you'd like), spread out on a parchment paper-lined baking sheet, and bake at 350* until they're crisp.
+- I often make homemade croutons from the bread ends that no one around here wants to eat!
+It's so easy: cut bread into cubes, toss in plenty of melted butter, some sea salt, and some herbs or garlic powder if you'd like, spread out on a parchment paper-lined baking sheet, and bake at 350* until they're crisp.
 You'll need to keep checking it and the smaller ones will be done first.
 Once cool, I put them into a baggie and keep in the freezer to grab them anytime.

-- Fresh veggies in season: chopped cucumbers, peppers, tomatoes, shredded carrots, green onion, regular onion, chives, whatever you like.
+- Fresh veggies in season, so many options: chopped cucumbers, peppers, tomatoes, shredded carrots, green onion, regular onion, chives, whatever you like.
 If I have cabbage, broccoli, or celery in the fridge I'll chop that small and add it, too.